GermainZH/test-case-tool/README.md

 In the future it is expected that Tcc will have:
 - more supported languages(atleast for the C languages, Python and Java)
 - better error detection

+## Extras

+Here are some add-ons I use along with this script

+### /add-ons/cp.sh/

+a simple script to make an directory containing tct.sh (I use this to keep my cp directory from getting cluttered with test-cases)